vaaako/scarablib/README.md

 ```

 # Windows Support
-Currently the library does not provide a windows support, but you can try to compile it by yourself
+Currently the library does not provide a windows support, but you can try to compile it yourself

 ## Scripts
 - `compile_and_run.sh`: Uses `make` to compile and run
 - `debug.sh`: Debug using valgrind
 - `build_compile_commands.sh`: Uses [bear](https://github.com/rizsotto/Bear) to generate `compile_commands.json` file (Used for LSP)

 <!-- # Inspirations -->